-Area based calculations suggest that sewer demand can be covered by the existing Pump Station for the development.
-Each type of industrial development should be investigated further on a case-by-case basis to confirm sewer demand and location of the wastewater generated areas.
+Area based calculations suggest that sewer demand can be covered by the existing Pump Station for the development, based on the land uses and demands from the Master Plan.
+Each type of residential and industrial development should be investigated further on a case-by-case basis to confirm sewer demand and location of the wastewater generated areas.
 On-site sewer management facilities can be utilised in distant parts of the development with low sewer generation to reduce the pipe run and make the servicing strategy more economically feasible.
+This would be a private system for the land owner, and would not be part of the Sydney Water network.

 Sewer service reticulation is proposed to follow future roads, depending on pipe/ground falls and location for connection requirements.
 As each development is proposed, connectivity assessments will be undertaken to extend the network to the connection points.
+Staging of the development works will require further capacity checks, to be done as expansion and yield becomes apparent through the development process.